laneboysrc/rc-light-controller/doc/firmware-architecture.md

 for that vehicle.

 Good choices for starting new vehicles are:

-For the TLC5940 based light controller, use **lights-ferrari-la-ferrari.asm** for a car that has only 2 LEDs in the front and 2 in the back.
+For the TLC5940 based light controller, use the simple **lights-ferrari-la-ferrari.asm** for a car that has only 2 LEDs in the front and 2 in the back.

 A more complex TLC5940 based example is **lights-subaru-impreza-2008.asm**, which drives 14 light outputs in total.

-A very elaborate light logic with winch control, 2-speed gearbox control and running lights is **lights-wraith.asm**. also TLC5940 based like most of the light logic files supplied.
+A very elaborate light logic with winch control, 2-speed gearbox control and running lights is **lights-wraith.asm**; also TLC5940 based like most of the light logic files supplied.

-For the WS2812 based light controller there is **lights-fiat-131.asm** as simple example, mixing both WS2812B and PL9823 LEDs. **lights-lancia-fulvia.asm** is using PL9823 exclusively but has a nice gimmick of fading indicators, simulating incandescent bulbs, and a simulation of a weak earth connection by dimming the left tail/brake light whenever the indicator lights up.
+For the WS2812 based light controller there is **lights-fiat-131.asm** as simple example, mixing both WS2812B and PL9823 LEDs. **lights-lancia-fulvia.asm** is using PL9823 LEDs exclusively but has a nice gimmick of fading indicators, simulating incandescent bulbs, and a simulation of a weak earth connection by dimming the left tail/brake light whenever the indicator lights up.